Every day millions of words are being put down on websites to attract more readers and, hopefully more customers.

 - Add media, such as images, audio, and video

 - Add input from experts, as in contributor quotes

-As long as it includes the keywords that you still want better ranking for and you’re not just randomly adding stuff, think about how the extra keywords can bring more value to the reader.
+As long as it includes the keywords that you still want a better ranking for, and you’re not just randomly adding stuff, think about how the extra keywords can bring more value to the reader.

 The result is that your articles will get pushed up much faster, as Google has hinted at what it sees the value of this article to be around, and you now satisfy Google’s algorithms more, so they reward you by pushing you up.